Skip to content

 • timestamps must be positive and monotonically non-decreasing

-For paper-style usage, pass the same timestamp for all records in the same tick, then increment it when the stream advances.
+For batched stream ticks, pass the same timestamp for all records in the same tick, then increment it when the stream advances.

 Rust API